1998–99 UEFA Champions League: Second qualifying round

-Note: Winning teams of the first qualifying round were drawn against teams qualified directly for the second qualifying round (16 and 16 teams).

-This match was played at Naftex's Neftochimik Stadium in Burgas because Litex Lovech's Lovech Stadium in Lovech did not meet UEFA standards.

-This match was played at FK Partizan's Partizan Stadium in Belgrade because FK Obilić's Miloš Obilić Stadium in Belgrade did not meet UEFA standards.

 Group stage

 Twenty-four teams took part in the group stage: the national champions of Italy, Germany, Spain, France, Netherlands, England and Portugal, the title holders, and the 16 winning teams from the second qualifying round.
-Arsenal, Athletic Bilbao, Brøndby, Croatia Zagreb, HJK, Internazionale, Kaiserslautern, Lens and Sturm Graz made their debuts in the group stage of the competition.
+Arsenal, Athletic Bilbao, Brøndby, Croatia Zagreb, HJK, Internazionale, 1.
+FC Kaiserslautern, Lens and Sturm Graz made their debuts in the group stage of the competition.
 This was the first time that a team from Finland played in the group stage.

 The teams were divided into six groups of four teams each, with the teams in each group playing each other twice (home and away) in a double round-robin format.
 Three points were awarded for each win, with one point each for a draw and none for a defeat.
 The winners of each group progressed to the quarter-finals, along with the two best second-placed teams.
 In the event that two or more teams had the same number of points at the end of the group stage, the rankings of the teams in question were determined by the following criteria: